Akhilesh-Dubeyy/Akhilesh-Dubeyy.github.io/_talks/Talk6.md

 ---
 * Mentor: [Dr. Shashi Prabhakar](https://www.prl.res.in/~shaship/#group)

-* Combined two techniques of computational ghost imaging and machine learning to identify the object in effectively less amount of time.
+* Combined two techniques of quantum ghost imaging and machine learning to identify the object in effectively less amount of time.

 * Implemented the simulation part for various masks used in quantum ghost imaging experiment like